CodingAvenue/codestop-course-php-oop/content/Visibility/Visibility.facts.md

 Visibility keywords are defined as the following:

- - `public` sets the accessibility of a property or method of a class everywhere.
+ - `public` sets the accessibility of a property or method so that it can be accessed by code inside or outside of a class.

  - `private` sets the accessibility of a property or method only within a class itself.
+Private properties and methods can only be accessed by code defined within the class itself.

  - `protected` sets the accessibility of a property or method only within a class itself and its child or parent classes.